yasha-tester/java-library-2/README.md

 6).
 Then you start Tomcat and put all files excluding [proj009lib2] from maven generated [target] to your tomcat server folder, but and then put files from maven generated [classes/proj009lib2] to [{yourTomcatServerFolder}/WEB-INF/classes] folder.

+(next things in this instruction are right if you use no IDE, but if you will use IDE then you want to know how to configure a classpath for Tomcat in your IDE)

 7).
-Then you take Maven generated snapshot of JAR extension and put it into [{yourTomcatServerFolder}/WEB-INF/lib]
+Then you take Maven generated snapshot of JAR extension and put it into your ${catalina_base}/lib

+7,5).
+Then you take mysql-connector JAR of a version specified in pom.xml file and put it into your ${catalina_base}/lib as well

 8). then you run your server and get to localhost:8080/{yourTomcatServerFolder} and it easily works! ;)